dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3301.md

 Chapter 33  Case Study: Video Sales

-Now it’s time to put these rules and thoughts about architecture together into a case study.
+Now it's time to put these rules and thoughts about architecture together into a case study.
 This case study will be short and simple, yet will depict both the process a good architect uses and the decisions that such an architect makes.

 The  Product

-For this case study, I’ve chosen a product with which I am rather intimately familiar: the software for a website that sells videos.
+For this case study, I've chosen a product with which I am rather intimately familiar: the software for a website that sells videos.
 Of course, it is reminiscent of cleancoders.com, the site where I sell my software tutorial videos.

 The basic idea is trivial.
 We have a batch of videos we want to sell.
 We sell them, on the web, to both individuals and businesses.
 Individuals can pay one price to stream the videos, and another, higher price to download those videos and own them permanently.
 Business licenses are streaming only, and are purchased in batches that allow quantity discounts.